How Do Arthritis Symptoms Affect Your Health?

 There are hundreds of types of arthritis that can damage your joints, including:

-- Osteoarthritis – occurs from wear and tear
+- Osteoarthritis – ongoing wear and tear causes patients to develop osteoarthritis

 - Rheumatoid – an autoimmune disorder that destroys the synovial membranes